mapbender/mapbender-documentation/en/customization/templates.rst

 * Register your bundle in app/AppKernel.php
 * Use your template

-To help you we prepared a Workshop/DemoBundle, which can be used not only for application templates but also for customizing the administration interface.
-For the following steps, you ca download the files with the following links:
+To help you we prepared a Workshop/DemoBundle, which can be used not only for application templates, but also for customizing the administration interface.
+For the following steps, you can download the files with the following links:

 * https://github.com/mapbender/mapbender-workshop/tree/master